-Many lab owners think of shaving their Labrador’s coat for various reasons.
+Many Lab owners think of shaving their Labrador’s coat for various reasons.
 Some want to do it to provide relief to their dog from the scorching summer heat.
-Some prefer shaving their lab to reduce shedding, as labs shed a lot.
-And even some owners think of doing this to deal with issues like dog fleas and other allergic conditions related to the dog.
+Some prefer shaving their Lab to reduce shedding, as Labs shed a lot.
+And even some owners think of doing this to deal with issues like dog fleas and other allergic conditions related to their dog.

 If you shave him, what problems will a shaved Labrador face?
 Or will it enjoy the benefits of shaving its coat?

 I will provide you with all the information you need to know about shaving a Labrador dog in this comprehensive article.

 “Can i shave my Lab?”
 I hear this common question from many people whenever summer approaches.